RhysCAllen/CS50_public/README.md

 # CS50_public

+This repo contains the README.md files I submitted with my final projects for HarvardX courses CS50x and CS50P.

 Harvard and MIT created edX in 2012 as a way to offer massively online open courses (MOOCs) free to the public.

 The CS50 series of courses at HarvardX are identical to those offered to Harvard students.